jonas-diete/student-directory/README.md

 # student-directory

-This is the student-directory - a script for the command line that allows you to access information about students at the Villain academy.
+This is the student-directory - a script for the command line that allows you to access information about students at the Villains Academy.

 ## How to use